MatthewReid854/reliability/docs/ALT probability plots.rst

 Before reading this section, you should be familiar with what a probability plot is and how to use it.
 For a detailed explaination, please see the section on `probability plots <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_.

-The module ``reliability.ALT`` contains three ALT probability plotting functions.
+The module ``reliability.ALT_probability_plotting`` contains four ALT probability plotting functions.
 These functions are:

 - ALT_probability_plot_Weibull
 - ALT_probability_plot_Lognormal